MicrosoftLearning/AZ-1012-Govern-AI-Ready-Infrastructure/Instructions/Labs/AZ-1012-Govern-AI-Ready_1.4.1_Configure_content_filter_with_jailbreak_protection_classic.md

 ## Prerequisites
 - **Azure subscription**: If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/free/) before you begin.
 - **Permissions**: To create Azure AI Services resources, you should have the Owner role assigned at the Azure subscription or the target resource group level.
-- **Familiarity with Azure AI Content Safety**: To learn more, refer to [Content Safety in the Azure AI Foundry portal](https://learn.microsoft.com/en-us/azure/ai-foundry/ai-services/content-safety-overview).
+- **Familiarity with Azure AI Content Safety**: To learn more, refer to [Content Safety in the Microsoft Foundry portal](https://learn.microsoft.com/en-us/azure/ai-foundry/ai-services/content-safety-overview).

 ## Estimated duration
 10 minutes

-### Task 1: Create an Azure AI Foundry project
+### Task 1: Create a Microsoft Foundry project

-1. Start a web browser, navigate to the **All resources** page of the Azure AI Foundry portal at [https://ai.azure.com/allResources](https://ai.azure.com/allResources) and sign in by providing the credentials of a user account which has the Owner role assigned at the Azure subscription level.
+1. Start a web browser, navigate to the **All resources** page of the Microsoft Foundry portal at [https://ai.azure.com/allResources](https://ai.azure.com/allResources) and sign in by providing the credentials of a user account which has the Owner role assigned at the Azure subscription level.
-1. On the **All resources** page of the Azure AI Foundry portal, select **Create new**.
+1. On the **All resources** page of the Microsoft Foundry portal, select **Create new**.
-1. On the **Create project** pane, ensure that the **Azure AI Foundry resource** option is selected and then select **Next**.
+1. On the **Create project** pane, ensure that the **Microsoft Foundry resource** option is selected and then select **Next**.
 1. On the **Create a project** pane, expand the **Advanced options** section and perform the following tasks:

    - In the **Project** text box, enter an arbitrary project name (we will name it **content-filter-project**).
    - In the **Subscription** drop-down list, select the subscription you are using in this exercise.
    - Select **Create new resource group** link, in the **Create new resource group** text box, enter **content-filter-project-RG** and select **OK**.
-   - Accept the default value of the **Azure AI Foundry resource** (**content-filter-project-resource**).
+   - Accept the default value of the **Microsoft Foundry resource** (**content-filter-project-resource**).
    - In the **Region** drop-down list, select the Azure region in which you intend to provision the project resource.
    - Select **Create**.